joshbnntt/peripeteia/readme.md

 ```

 Now, go to GitHub's website, and go to your account settings.
 Add a new SSH key, and name it whatever you like.
 This is what is going to allow you to push changes to GitHub via Homestead.
 The value is:

 ```
 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQC5ONn1I5VpwfDcnfUCBEw7NM+mzo2Bb5km17FxTaX+ULt3ior9EJrk0/iU8WegIuT5MMTEPu0n9oPQ7gBPUzNVPeXCuDNqrynaOmZT6qFpDXhOIF1KtiUnzv4I3BpBD9HkGS2fjH+0vNJcce6kCsDWsJEPna15nUygILMGYkBke0zy8WtH1ZzvAAVTtCZuhV43ZtR5hMymPT77sjNlNY+zIFtWT4pzG5EYlUGNJoBop+/fqGppFZvtlXEoI7yGBXx3xmqiXWPouqdsSUbCCeZJXPXKToePSY7+7hsG77VVLQHc/2Wfw3qcNPlKo2aPd6imcyTcxdqTpbLHKlgaYg6P Project Peri
 ```

-Now that you've got that done, head back to your Homestead command prompt and run the following commands:
+Now that you've got that done, head back to your Homestead terminal, and run the following commands:

 ```
-git remote add origin git@github.com:<yourusername>/peripeteia.git git remote add upstream https://github.com/projectperi/peripeteia.git git pull origin master
+git remote add origin git@github.com:<yourusername>/peripeteia.git git remote add upstream https://github.com/projectperi/peripeteia.git git fetch origin git checkout develop git merge upstream/develop
 ```

 Congratulations!
 You now have your own copy that is synced with GitHub, and you've also set up a way that you can keep your code up to date with the upstream repo.
 Check that you've set this up correctly by running:

 ```
 git remote -v
 ```

 If you have 4 entries there, you've done it correctly!
 Now, you'll want to make sure you sync your code with the upstream code every time you start working.
 To do this, you'll run the following three commands:

 ```
-git fetch upstream
+git fetch origin
 git checkout develop
 git merge upstream/develop
 ```